British police raid home after train attack arrest

-British police raided a home near London today, just hours after making their first arrest in the investigation into the bombing of an Underground train a day earlier.
+LONDON - British police raided a home near London on Saturday just hours after making their first arrest in the investigation into the bombing of an underground train a day earlier.

-An 18-year-old man was detained at the port city of Dover, one of the country's main links to Europe, with officers describing the development as a significant step in their investigation.
+An 18-year-old man was detained at Dover port, one of the country's main links to Europe, with officers describing the development as a significant step in their investigation.

-"It's much too early to say that," Rudd said in a televised interview.
-"At the moment we have one arrest and we have an ongoing operation."

-Trump's claims, made Friday on Twitter, had already garnered a terse rebuke from Prime Minister Theresa May, who said: "I never think it's helpful for anybody to speculate on what is an ongoing investigation."

-The improvised explosive device in a train at Parsons Green station, a quiet and wealthy residential district, failed to detonate fully, according to media reports.
+The improvised explosive device in a train at Parsons Green station - a quiet and wealthy residential district, filled with chic cafes - failed to detonate fully, according to media reports.

-But the blast inflicted flash burns on passengers, and prompted dozens of others to flee in panic.
+But the blast inflicted flash burns on passengers while others fled in panic.

 Police in Dover said the teenager arrested on Saturday would be transferred to custody in London.